Scroll Top

 Important Information

-• Each school must complete a School Registration form by November 30, 2023.
+• Each school must complete a School Registration form by November 30, 2024.
+Each class must complete a Class Registration form that includes their class roster by November 30, 2024.

 • For each class, 2 entries will be accepted per challenge for judging at their grade level category.
 For each grade level category, 1 winner will be chosen per challenge from all entries, including the At Home Category.

-• In order to submit an entry for judging, the participant(s) is (are) required to attend at least one environmental activity (lecture, beach cleanup, butterfly walks, birding expedition, invasive plant species removal, etc.).
-This requirement extends to At Home Individual participants as well.
-There is an environmental activity form that can be downloaded and signed at the event by the event coordinator.
+• To submit an entry for judging, the participant(s) is (are) required to attend at least one environmental activity (lecture, beach cleanup, butterfly walks, birding expedition, invasive plant species removal, etc.).
+These requirements extend to At Home Individual participants.
+There is an Environmental Activity Form that can be downloaded and signed at the event by the event coordinator.
+This form can be handed in with the Project Entry Form.

-• A completed project entry form must be included with each challenge submitted for judging.
+• A completed Project Entry Form must be included with each project submitted for judging.
 It is available for download on the registration page.

 • For group projects, the maximum number of members is four.